Buying Hunting Land With a Group

-One of the common avenues of purchasing hunting property is through partnership agreements where a group of individuals come together to own property that provides hunting opportunities to satisfy several individuals.
+One of the common avenues of purchasing hunting property is through partnership agreements where a group of individuals come together to own property.

-A land owning partnership is similar to leasing hunting land with your buddies, but owning the land has benefits.
-You get the satisfaction of managing the wildlife, controlling access and what activities the land will be used for, and your hunting rights are controlled by you and the group, not the landowner you pay rent to.
+A land-owning partnership is similar to leasing hunting land with your buddies, but owning the land offers benefits beyond leasing.
+You control access and what activities the land will be used for, and your hunting rights are controlled by you and the group, not the landowner you pay rent to.

 Crunching the Numbers